History of women in Puerto Rico: Women from Africa

 The Spanish colonists, feared the loss of their Taino labor force due to the protests of Friar Bartolomé de las Casas at the council of Burgos at the Spanish Court.
-The Friar was outraged at the Spanish treatment of the Taíno and was able to secure their rights and freedom.
+The friar was outraged at the Spanish treatment of the Taíno and was able to secure their rights and freedom.
 The colonists protested before the Spanish courts.
 They complained that they needed manpower to work in the mines, the fortifications and the thriving sugar industry.
-As an alternative, the Friar, suggested the importation and use of black slaves from Africa.
+As an alternative, the friar suggested the importation and use of enslaved Africans.
 In 1517, the Spanish Crown permitted its subjects to import twelve slaves each, thereby beginning the slave trade in their colonies.

 According to historian Luis M. Diaz, the largest contingent of African slaves came from the Gold Coast, Nigeria, and Dahomey, and the region known as the area of Guineas, the Slave Coast.
 However, the vast majority were Yorubas and Igbos, ethnic groups from Nigeria, and Bantus from the Guineas.

 Most African women were forced to work in the fields picking fruits and/or cotton.
 Those who worked in the master's house did so as maids or nannies.
 In 1789, the Spanish Crown issued the "Royal Decree of Graces of 1789", also known as "El Código Negro" (The Black code).
 In accordance to "El Código Negro" the slave could buy his freedom.
 Those who did became known as "freeman" or "freewoman".
 On March 22, 1873, the Spanish National Assembly finally abolished slavery in Puerto Rico.
 The owners were compensated with 35 million pesetas per slave, and the former slaves were required to work for their former masters for three more years.